tailwindlabs/tailwindcss/source/docs/functions-and-directives.blade.md

 It's important to note that **variants are generated in the order you specify them**.

-So if you want focus utilities to take priority over hover utilities for example, make sure focus comes *before* hover in the list:
+So if you want focus utilities to take priority over hover utilities for example, make sure focus comes *after* hover in the list:

 ```css
 /* Input */